 What is Lego® therapy?

-Lego® therapy is a social development program for children with autism spectrum disorder (ASD) or other social communication difficulties.
-It uses children’s love of playing with Lego® to help them develop communication and social skills.
+Lego® therapy is a social development program for autistic children and other children with social communication difficulties.
+It uses children’s love of Lego® play, as well as their strengths and interests, to develop communication and social skills.

 Who is Lego® therapy for?